The 3D printed housing of the "pxlDigits" was initially not intended to be "just" a 7-segment display with WLAN.

 So that the housing can later be closed with a lid, this is now prepared.

-Depending on the quality of the thread inserts, it is now worth using a thread cutter to “freely cut” the threads of the thread insert.
+Depending on the quality of the thread inserts, it is now worthwhile to "cut free" the threads of the thread insert again with a tap.

 However, if you don't have a tap at hand, you can skip this step.